Concordium/concordium-node-sdk-js/examples/readme.md

 This is a collection of scripts/examples that utilizes the SDK.
-There are two directories with examples `client`, containing examples that utilize the client, and `common`, that use various general functions from the library.
+There are two directories with examples `client`, containing examples that utilize the client to interact with a Concordium node, and `common`, that use various general functions from the library.
 To run an example call:

 ```shell